tvumcc/fea-visualizer/README.md

 ## Usage

 ### Initializing a Surface
-Before any solver can be used a valid surface must be initialized first.
+Before any solver can be used, a valid surface must be initialized.
 There are two ways to initialize said surface:

 #### Draw a PSLG (Planar Straight Line Graph)